Overland Track

 The Overland Track is an Australian bushwalking track, traversing Cradle Mountain-Lake St Clair National Park, within the Tasmanian Wilderness World Heritage Area.
-It's walked by more than nine thousand people each year, with numbers limited in the warmer months.
+It is walked by more than nine thousand people each year, with numbers limited in the warmer months.
 Officially the track runs for 65 km from Cradle Mountain to Lake St Clair however many choose to extend it by walking along Lake St Clair for an extra day, bringing it to 82 km.
 It winds through terrain ranging from glacial mountains, temperate rainforest, wild rivers and alpine plains.

 There are several well known side tracks, including walks to the summits of Cradle Mountain and Mount Ossa, the tallest mountain in Tasmania and a group of tarns called The Labyrinth.
 Known for its pristine environment and beauty, the Overland Track is listed by Lonely Planet as one of the best treks in the world.

 The walk can be done independently, with six main public huts maintained by Tasmania Parks and Wildlife and five private huts for commercial groups only.
 Bushwalkers usually complete the track in five or six days, usually from north to south.
 The record time is seven hours and 25 minutes, achieved by Andy Kromar during the Cradle Mountain Run.